-There are many different guinea pig breeds but one of the most popular ones that is often kept as a pet is the Sheltie Guinea Pig.
+There are many different guinea pig breeds but one of the most popular ones is the Sheltie Guinea Pig.
 The Sheltie, also known as the Silkie, is a long-haired guinea pig with a smooth coat and a shy, but affectionate personality.

 They’re great pets, but there are important things that you need to know before you decide to adopt one of these furballs into your home.

 In this guide, I’m going to go over everything you need to know about the Sheltie Guinea Pig.
 I will go over how long they live, their personality, how to groom them, how to care for them, and much more!
 Let’s get started.

 Sheltie guinea pig fact sheet

 |Diet||80% hay, 20% nuggets/veggies|

 Sheltie Guinea Pig History

 The sheltie has its origins in the United Kingdom where it was first developed in the 1970s as a result of crossbreeding the Self Black Guinea Pig and the Peruvian Guinea Pig.
 Because of its luxuriously long hair, this breed is often used as a show animal in competitions.

 Also, because of its furry appearance and affectionate temperament, the Sheltie has become a popular breed among guinea pig lovers and many breeders have it available for sale.

 The Sheltie is also known as the Silkie Guinea Pig.
 The naming depends on where you’re from, in the United States they’re more often known as Silkies, while in much of the rest of the world they’re often called Shelties.